nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 The exercises are solved and tested on computers running:

--	[macOS Catalina][macOS], a POSIX compliant UNIX operating system.
+-	[macOS Catalina][macOS], a POSIX compliant UNIX operating system, for [Apple's Mac][Mac] computers.

 -	[Ubuntu Desktop Linux][Ubuntu], 18.04.3 LTS (Bionic Beaver), a free and open-source Linux distribution based on [Debian][Debian].

-Both the computers use [Bash 5.0][Bash] as the choice of shell.
+Both computers use [Bash 5.0][Bash] as the choice of shell.

-Efforts have been made to ensure correctness and completeness of answers and to indicate the difference in command options and behaviour between the two platforms, due to the implementation differences.
+Efforts have been made to ensure correctness and completeness of answers and to indicate the difference in command-line options, and behaviour between the two platforms, present due to the implementation differences.

 However, it is advisable to refer to the system provided documentation for commands (using `man` pages, `info` pages or online command help documentation as available).